CCOG for SOC 204 Fall 2023

 Outcome Assessment Strategies

-5. Class participation in full-class discussions and small groups or teams.
+- Class participation in discussions and/or in small groups (on-line or on campus)

-6. Response papers or journals reflecting on life experiences, events, and social phenomena.
+- Response papers or journals reflecting on life experiences or social events

 Course Content (Themes, Concepts, Issues and Skills)